 Women in Leadership During Covid-19 – PART 1

-As I continue to dive into the subject of women in leadership (in preparation for our Agile Women Leaders Certificate Program, launching in July), the next logical step (given that COVID-19 impacts virtually every narrative on the planet) was to examine whether women leaders are out-shining male leaders during this epidemic.
+As I continue to dive into the subject of women in leadership (in preparation for our upcoming Agile Women Leaders Certificate Program), the next logical step (given that COVID-19 impacts virtually every narrative on the planet) was to examine whether women leaders are out-shining male leaders during this epidemic.
 And more importantly, what this means for women leaders who are wading through the implications of this crisis at YOUR organization?

 At first, I considered the stories (which began to surface very early…perhaps too early…in the crisis) that women leaders were excelling during the epidemic, to be little more than echo chamber chatter.
 But slowly but surely, article after article, it became impossible for me to ignore the the data behind these assertions.

 So I began to explore two questions “Have Women Made Better Leaders During Covid-19?”, and if so, “Why?”.
 And if you’re someone who likes to skip to the end of the story, my research shows that YES, women have proven to be more successful during this time of crisis.
 Why?
 Because they are, by nature, more AGILE.

 But before we jump ahead….let’s go back to the beginning…and move through the logic behind my conclusions step-by-step.
 In the first article of this “Women in Leadership During Covid-19” Blog series, it would be irresponsible not to present the relevant history and data, before diving into the more speculative (and some might say debatable) causation theories.